Two Pakistan Reunions are planned:

 WhatsApp: 1-310-991-1756

-The general plan is that at each location (Linlithgow and Farnham), the "official" planned Reunion will take place from 10:00 am to 9:00 pm on the Saturday of the Reunion.
+The general plan is that at each location (Linlithgow, Scotland and Farnham, England), the "official" planned Reunion will take place from 10:00 am and 9:00 pm on the Saturday.
 Participants can arrive and leave as needed between those times.

-The general plan is that at each location (Linlithgow and Farnham), the "official" planned Reunion will take place from 10:00 am to 9:00 pm on the Saturday of the Reunion.
+The general plan is that at each location (Linlithgow, Scotland and Farnham, England), the "official" planned Reunion will take place from 10:00 am and 9:00 pm on the Saturday.
 Participants can arrive and leave as needed between those times.

 Friday Informal Schedule: